Amara Creates an Award-Winning Customer Experience to Bring Luxury Style to Homes

 Personalized marketing with digitally printed material has had a great impact on Amara’s success, but the brand has plans.
 Big plans.

-Freeman believes if Amara continues to improve upon the individual experience each customer has with the brand, site and customer service team, and make the online shopping experience the best and most enjoyable, customers will naturally come back.
+Freeman believes if Amara continues to focus on and improve upon the customer experience each individual has with the brand, site and customer service team, and make the online shopping experience the best and most enjoyable, customers will naturally come back.
 It’s a strategy that has worked for the company since 2005.